creative-introvert/tons-of-tests/README.md

 into that.
 Though saving me from solving this problem myself, this would likely come with its own limitations.

-Providing `prediction-testing` as a library is maybe not as satisfying and convenient as a dedicated binary, but is **vastly** simpler, and far more powerful, enabling trivial extensibility for the user.
+Providing `tots` as a library is maybe not as satisfying and convenient as a dedicated binary, but is **vastly** simpler, and far more powerful, enabling trivial extensibility for the user.